 As an emancipated minor, you are also able to get a credit card.
 If you open it, be sure to use it responsibly and pay off the balance in full each month.
 Having a credit card will help you begin building credit, so don't shy away from it.

 You’ll also need to obtain insurance.
 This includes car insurance, renters insurance, and most importantly, health insurance.
 Obtaining health insurance can be costly, so be sure to factor this into your budget.

 Limits of Emancipated Minors

-However, as an emancipated minor, you will usually be able to rent an apartment or buy a home, enroll in school, earn an income and keep all income, and make your own healthcare decisions – especially as it relates to birth control.
+However, as an emancipated minor, you will usually be able to rent an apartment or buy a home, enroll in school, earn an income and keep it all, and make your own health care decisions.

 - Being an emancipated minor means that you are considered an adult before age 18 and are legally separated from your parents or legal guardians.

 - Before gaining emancipation, you will have to prove to the court that you are up for the task of being on your own and living like an adult—budget, bills, and all.

 - After emancipation, your parents are no longer responsible for providing you with food, clothing, and shelter.
 It's up to you to make all financial decisions and take care of yourself.